“Vox populi, vox Dei” or “the voice of the people is the voice of God.”

 |Note: NCSL has a directory of state legislature websites.|

 Lobbying laws and what constitutes lobbying can vary across states.
-This includes whether grassroots lobbying comes under the laws for each state.
+This includes questions like what is direct lobbying or whether grassroots lobbying comes under the laws for each state, etc.

 Here’s how each state defines lobbying: